hellohaptik/chatbot_ner/postman_tests/Readme.md

 1. First import postman_tests/data/ner_collection.json into postman

-2. After adding new tests or modifying existing ones, export the modified collection into ner_collection.json.
+2. After adding new tests or modifying existing ones, export the modified collection into ner_collection.json in postman_tests/data folder in ner.

 3. Run the test suite using the process given in this Readme above to make sure all pass.